djfanatix/Vanmoof/README.md

 # Vanmoof
-HACS Custom Component to connect to Vanmoof ble
+HACS Custom Component to connect to Vanmoof bike by BLE